 Once you have isolated your proteins, you can study their function, determine their structure or amino acid sequence, produce antibodies, and carry out a wide variety of industrial applications.

-Magnetic beads as a protein purification system
+How does a protein purification system work?

-Final thoughts for choosing a protein purification system
+Choosing a protein purification system

 There are multiple factors that will influence your choice of protein purification system.
 Your lab might have a system in place already, and labs that have always used affinity chromatography columns will often continue with those columns because they have the infrastructure in place.
 The technology for magnetic bead purification has made it possible to have a protein purification system that is efficient and produces a good yield.
 As such, when creating new protocols for protein purification, many labs now look to magnetic bead protein purification systems.